 As your company moves sensitive data into the cloud, you will be responsible for protecting that data and demonstrating compliance of top security standards.
 Cloud infrastructure diagrams show where data is stored and transmitted so you can prove that you have followed PCI, HIPAA, SOC, and other security guidelines.
 These diagrams may even be required as part of your audit.

-With Lucidchart Cloud Insights, you can visualize your key governance data—ensuring you stay on top of security, compliance, and internal best practices by seeing your metadata, such as instance name, security groups, IP address, and more, in the context of your diagram.
+With Lucidscale, you can visualize your key governance data—ensuring you stay on top of security, compliance, and internal best practices by seeing your metadata, such as instance name, security groups, IP address, and more, in the context of your diagram.

 Onboarding new team members